icherniaev/ml_course_nes/README.md

-# My homeassignments for machine learning course at New Economics School (NES)
+# My home assignments for machine learning course at New Economics School (NES)